EXPLAINER: What help are North Korean weapons to Russia?

 According to Bennett, North Korea would be willing to be compensated with fuel.
 For its more advanced arms, it could seek advanced weapons technologies from Russia, possibly including those it needs for its expected nuclear test, the first of its kind in five years, he said.

 He said it would be difficult for Russia and North Korea to move the ammunitions over their narrow 15-kilometer (9-mile) long border, where there’s only one, single-track rail bridge across a river.
 Bennett said China may help by allowing the use of its railways.
-Other experts say North Korea could also use a sea route.
+Other experts say North Korea and Russia could use a sea route as well as their cross-border railway.